koonwen/tarides-internship/COMPILERS.md

+# Compilation
+Tidbits about compilation process. .c -> gcc -c -> .o -> gcc -o -> exe
+- Both object files and executable files are machine code.
+However object files contain reference symbols that may or may not be defined.
+Executables don't have such dependencies

 # Ocaml's Compilers
 OCaml comes prepackaged with two compilers.
 They are runnable through the command-line with ocamlc (bytecode compiler) and ocamlopt (native code compiler).